• Skip to primary navigation

 • Preheat the oven to 350 degrees F.

-• Sprinkle the shrimp with 1 tablespoon Cajun seasoning and set aside.
+• Sprinkle the shrimp with 1 tbsp Cajun seasoning and set aside.

 • In a large skillet over medium high heat, cook the andouille, 7 to 10 minutes, flipping halfway through, until cooked through.
 Using a slotted spoon, remove the andouille from the skillet and set aside in a bowl while you continue on your prep.